 The resulting short film, available for viewing in 4k, is an incredible piece of art, which shows why Norway is quickly becoming a visual artist’s frozen paradise.

 If you are interested in experiencing what Norway has to offer to photographers, book a photo tour and workshop with the team over at Loften Tours.
-If you prefer to experience the Arctic alone, Norway Travel Guide is a great resource for travel information and booking deals.
+If you prefer to experience the Arctic alone, grab some hotels in the Lofoten Islands and experience some of the most incredible landscapes in the world.